besaoct/genfunc/README.md

 | `cacheFn`     | Caches results of a function based on arguments.   | `func: Function`                                                            | `Function`      | `cacheFn(fn)`                        |
 | `delayFn`     | Delays the execution of a function.                | `func: Function`, `delay: number`                                           | `Function`      | `delayFn(fn, 1000)`                  |
 | `constantFn`  | Creates a function that returns a fixed value.     | `value: T`                                                                   | `Function`      | `constantFn(42)`                     |

+## Contribution

+Contributions are welcome!
+If you have suggestions or improvements, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Write tests to cover your changes.
+4. Submit a pull request with a description of your changes.

+Please ensure that your code follows the existing coding style and that all tests pass before submitting a pull request.
+We appreciate your contributions!

+## License

+This is licensed under the [MIT License](https://raw.githubusercontent.com/besaoct/genfunc/main/LICENSE)  © Shafin (@besaoct).